-Underwood Creek flow, for which a detailed evaluation concluded that the return flow would not affect the geomorphic stability of the rehabilitated parts of the creek.
+These are similar to the Underwood Creek return flow findings, for which a detailed evaluation concluded that the return flow would not affect the geomorphic stability of the rehabilitated parts of the creek.
+The Return Flow Plan (Volume 4 of the Application) contains a detailed discussion of the geomorphic conditions.

-A recent sediment transport study of the Root River concluded that the river stability is relatively insensitive to changes in flow because of the erosion resistance of the channel boundary materials, the relatively flat channel gradient, and the presence of a functional floodplain.
-51 For these reasons, a return flow would not adversely affect the geomorphic conditions in the river.
+A recent sediment transport study of the Root River concluded that the river stability is relatively insensitive to changes in flow because of the erosion resistance of the channel boundary materials, the relatively flat channel gradient, and the presence of a functional floodplain (MMSD, 2007).
+For these reasons, a return flow would not adversely affect the geomorphic conditions in the river.
 Instead, the return flow would benefit Root River habitat during low-flow periods, because the return flow would provide additional baseflow in the river.
+Refer to Section 6.4.2.5, Flora and Fauna, for a full description of habitat benefits to the Root River.

-6.3.2.4.3 Environmental Effects Comparison: Inland Waterway Geomorphology and Sediments
+6.4.2.4.3 Environmental Effects Comparison: Inland Waterway Geomorphology and Sediments

-Adverse impacts from changes in inland waterway geomorphology and sediments are compared based upon Table 6-26.
+Adverse impacts from changes in inland waterway geomorphology and sediments are compared based upon Table 6-29.

-Table 6-27 summarizes the impacts of the various alternatives on TABLE 6-26 Environmental Impact Category Description: Inland Waterways Geomorphology and Sediments geomorphology and sediments impacts in inland waterways.
-Section 6.3.1.3 No adverse impact With return flow, channel is stable for flows up to the 2-year return where the channel is currently stable.
-No substrate change to Lake Michigan from construction. contains a comparison of geomorphology impacts for Lake Michigan.
-Minor adverse impact With return flow, channel has some instability for flows up to the 2-year return where the channel is currently stable.
-Substrate change to Lake Michigan of fewer than 10 acres.
-Deep and Shallow Aquifers Water Supply Impacts to the geomorphology of surface Moderate adverse impact With return flow, channel has frequent instability for flows up to the 2-year return where the channel is currently stable.
-Substrate change to Lake Michigan of greater than 10 but less than 20 acres. water resources would occur from shallow groundwater pumping Significant adverse impact With return flow, channel is unstable at most flows where the channel is currently stable.
-Substrate change to Lake Michigan of greater than 20 acres.
+TABLE 6-29 Environmental Impact Category Description: Inland Waterways Geomorphology and Sediments

+Category Channel Stability with Return Flow Substrate Change to Lake Michigan No adverse impact Channel is stable for flows up to 2-year return where channel is currently stable No substrate change Minor adverse impact Channel has some instability for flows up to 2- year return where channel is currently stable Fewer than 10 acres Moderate adverse impact Channel has frequent instability for flows up to 2-year return where channel is currently stable Greater than 10 acres, but less than 20 acres Significant adverse impact Channel is unstable at most flows where the channel is currently stable Greater than 20 acres